crytic/evm_cfg_builder/README.md

 * Recovers attributes (e.g., payable, view, pure)
 * Outputs the CFG to a dot file

-We would be glad for contributions that help clean up the API, add documentation, improve the value set analysis (VSA), or export the dispatcher.
+We're looking for help cleaning up the API, adding documentation, improving the VSA, and exporting the dispatcher.

 ## Example